About New Beginnings

-Each year New Beginnings provides 700 children, teens, and adults with opportunities for the SAFETY, CONNECTION, and GROWTH that all people need to thrive.
+Each year New Beginnings provides hundreds of children, teens, and young adults with opportunities for the safety, connection, and growth that all people need to thrive.

 New Beginnings has served runaway and homeless youth and Maine families in crisis since 1980.
 Our complete continuum of services provides an essential “safety net” for young people in Maine who don’t have stable family support and are at risk of homelessness.

 New Beginnings partners with youth to create lasting change so all youth have a safe place to live and opportunities to grow.

 Our vision is a world in which all youth are safe and valued in their communities.

 New Beginnings’ emergency services are available to youth from throughout the state of Maine 24 hours a day, 365 days a year – but we do so much more than shelter a youth in a crisis.